qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 Sometimes splitting a complex operation into multiple stages makes it more orthogonal.
 Merging multiple steps into one step increases complexity.

 The reality is usually less perfect than theories.
 Often two things are mostly orthogonal but has some non-orthogonal edge cases.
-If the edge cases are not complex, and are few, then the program can be designed around the fact that the two things are mostly orthogonal, and add the special case handling to two modules.
-However, if there are many special cases, or some special cases are very complex to handle, then the two modules are very non-orthogonal and should be re-designed.
+If the edge cases are few and are not complex, and add the special case handling is ok.
+However, if there are many special cases, or some special cases are complex, then the two modules are very non-orthogonal and should be re-designed.

 ### Reducing fake orthogonality